lozanotek/skills-assessment/self-assessment.md

 One thing I like about .NET is how Visual Studio has greatly improved and makes the development process much easier and faster than it was in previous versions.

+<H1>Git Commands</H1>
+At Dee Zee and DLL Finance, we used DevOps and VSTS for source control.
+DevOps has a great way of comparing your changes in a branch pull request.
+Or command git diff [first branch] [second branch]